 Clinical Research Scholars (KL2) Program Visiting Professorship Seminar

-Dr. Vasudevan, a KL2 scholar with the Duke KL2 program, participates in the CTSA Visiting Professorship Program across KL2 institutional hubs to provide an opportunity for KL2 scholars to give lectures at participating institutions with the goal of enhancing trainee experience, sharing science across disciplines, networking, and encouraging new team science collaborations.
+Dr. Warner is participating in a CTSA Visiting Professorship Program across KL2 institutional hubs to provide an opportunity for KL2 scholars to give lectures at participating institutions with the goal of enhancing trainee experience, sharing science across disciplines, networking, and encouraging new team science collaborations.
+Dr. Warner is a KL2 scholar with the Mayo Clinic KL2 program.

 For questions, please contact Karla McCarthy at firstname.lastname@example.org.